Stacey Dunbar, owner of “Aprende con amigos," a Spanish immersion daycare, is taking over Women's Plaza.

 "It's a big attractor," Rai says.

-As the world of work continues to evolve, the need for child care has remained constant.
+As the world of work continues to evolve, the need for child care remains constant.
 Numerous studies show access to child care remains one of the biggest challenges facing working women.

 Click here to subscribe to Oregon Business.